 Family Support Services Safe House provides safety, shelter, food and necessities to individuals and families in urgent need of safety from violence.
-The safe house has shared living and sleeping spaces.
 We provide three meals per day to all residents in the home.

 The facility is locked to the outside for safety.
 Residents have the freedom to come and go as needed, based on work schedules, school for children, and other obligations and preferences in their lives.